Nemanja Vidić: Style of play

 Described by David Pleat of The Guardian as a "no-nonsense" defender, Vidić has been labelled as a "tough" centre-back, who was known for his physical challenges.
 He was considered to be one of the world's best centre-backs in his prime due to his defensive consistency and awareness, as well as his strength, leadership, and ability in the air, which made him a goal threat on set pieces.
 As such, he formed an effective and successful defensive partnership with a more mobile and technical defender such as Rio Ferdinand during their time together at Manchester United.
 Unlike Ferdinand, however, his playing style focussed primarily on the defensive aspect of the game, rather than attempting to carry the ball forward or play out from the back.
 He was also praised for his aggressive defensive style by his Manchester United team-mates, and was highly regarded in the media for his on-the-pitch bravery throughout his career.
 As a consequence, he enjoyed a cult status among the United faithful, and was often compared to former Manchester United defender Steve Bruce, who had similar characteristics.
-Although primarily a centre-back, Vidić was also capable of playing as a makeshift right-back on occasion, as was the case when he replaced O'Shea in the 2009 League Cup Final.
+Although primarily a centre-back, Vidić was also capable of playing as a makeshift right-back on occasion, as was the case when he replaced O'Shea in the 2009 League Cup final.
 Although his preferred role was as part of a central defensive pairing in a back four, he was also capable of playing in a three-man defensive line on occasion.
-Pace being his major weakness, especially towards the end of his career, was compensated by his elite positioning and decision-making.
+Pace being a major weakness, especially towards the end of his career, he compensated with his elite positioning and decision-making.

-Commenting, upon the player's retirement, on Nemanja's physical fearlessness, former Manchester United team mate Robin van Persie declared that "Nemanja puts his head where other players are scared to put their feet."
+Commenting, upon the player's retirement, on Vidić's physical fearlessness, former Manchester United team mate Robin van Persie declared that "Nemanja puts his head where other players are scared to put their feet".

 Personal life

 On 17 July 2005, Vidić married Ana Ivanović, an economics student at the University of Belgrade.
-They have three sons named Luka, Stefan, and Petar.
+They have three sons named Luka, Stefan and Petar.